 Tick Control Services In Baltimore MD

-Miche Pest Control is a family owned and operated pest control company that provides residential and commercial tick control services in Baltimore MD and the surrounding areas.
+Miche Pest Control is a family owned and operated pest control company that provides residential and commercial tick control services for homes and businesses in Baltimore MD and the surrounding areas.
 Our expert tick exterminators get rid of tick infestations fast, and work preventatively to keep ticks from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today!
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - call today or book online!

 Do Ticks In Baltimore Carry Lyme Disease?